Were you injured in an accident that was not your fault?

 Solicitors can assist with getting compensation for industrial illnesses that range from NIHL to siderosis (welders lung).

 Further information: Industrial disease compensation claim

-Under a CFA, Rotherham injury claimants will also not have to pay any fees upfront.
+Rotherham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Rotherham, South Yorkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Rotherham, South Yorkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?